gaulinmp/mgaulin.com/content/pages/vita.rst

 * Disclosure of Protected Forward Looking Statements, with Daniela De la Parra and K. Ramesh

-    * To be presented at the 2020 Lone Star Conference.
+    * Presented at the 2020 Lone Star Conference.

+* What is the True Active Prevalence of COVID-19?, with Mu-Jeung Yang, Nathan Seegert, Adam Looney, Brian Orleans, Andrew T. Pavia, Kristina Stratford, Matthew Samore, and Steven Alder, 2020

+* What drives the Effectiveness of Social Distancing in Combating COVID-19 across U.S. States?, with Mu-Jeung Yang, Nathan Seegert, Adam Looney, 2020